razsadian/Learning-Fundamental-PHP/README.md

 - $message .= " It's yours now too, right?";
 - echo "\n" . $message . " Right?!";

 ## this lesson, we learned all about using numbers in PHP.
-Let’s review what we covered:
+Let’s review what we covered (LESSON 2):

 - PHP has two number data types: integers and floating point numbers
-- We can use arithmetic operators for performing math operations:

-## Operation: ## Example:

-- Addition + - echo 1 + 4.5; // Prints: 5.5
-- Subtraction - - echo 9 - 1; // Prints: 8
-- Multiplication _ - echo -1.9 _ 2.9; // Prints: -5.51
-- Division / - echo 9 / 1; // Prints: 9
-- Modulo % - echo 11 % 3; // Prints: 2
-- Exponentiation ** - echo 8**2; // Prints: 64
+- Operations have an order of precedence meaning that certain types of operations in a chain will be evaluated before others: first evaluated will be any operation wrapped in parenthesis (()), next exponents (**) then multiplication * and division (/), and finally addition (+) and subtraction (-).
+The acronym PEMDAS can be a helpful way of remembering the order.
+- We can assign number values to variables and then perform numerical operations with them.